-In June 2021, the UK government called for evidence for a new Women’s Health Strategy.
-Here is Fumble’s response, led by a group of volunteers including Eleanor Jones.
+The UK government called for evidence for a new Women’s Health Strategy in June 2021 – here’s Fumble’s response, led by a group of our volunteers

 In everything we do, young people are at the centre of Fumble.
-We are responding to the Women’s Health Strategy consultation because we want to make sure girls’ and young women’s voices are heard.
+We’re responding to the Women’s Health Strategy consultation because we want to make sure girls’ and young women’s voices are heard.

 Fumble is a UK charity that provides safe and healthy digital content for young people about issues relating to sex, relationships, healthy bodies, mental health, and identity.
 In 2020, we estimate that we reached 350,000 young people online.
 We achieved this through quality relationships and sex education (RSE) and health education content.
 Fumble ensures young people have the skills and knowledge to successfully manage their sexual health, relationships, and mental health today.